Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Transversality on the Irreducible Moduli Space

 \section{Transversality on the Irreducible Moduli Space}

-As considered by Morgan-Mrowka-Ruberman in \cite{MMR}, to improve the regularity of the map $Q_{\Gamma}$ one can first embed the moduli space $\tilde{\M}_{\sigma}(Z, V_{\Gamma})$ into a larger one which they refer to as a thickened moduli space, then prove transversality results there.
+Following the idea of Morgan--Mrowka--Ruberman \cite{MMR}, to improve the regularity of the refined map $Q_{\Gamma}$ one can first embed the moduli space $\tilde{\M}_{\sigma}(Z, V_{\Gamma})$ into a larger one which they refer to as a ‘thickened moduli space’, then prove transversality results there.

-The thickening moduli space is defined with the help of thickening data about smooth flat connections on $E'$, which we now recall from \cite{MMR}.
-The motivation for introducing the thickening data is to resolve the issue that the gradient vector field $\grad \cs_{\Gamma}$ is incomplete.
+The thickened moduli space is defined with the help of thickening data about smooth flat connections on $E'$, which we now recall from \cite{MMR}.
+The motivation for introducing the thickening data is to resolve the issue that the gradient vector field $\grad_{\Gamma} cs_{\Gamma}$ is incomplete on a local slice neighborhood of $\Gamma$.
 So one artificially truncates this vector field via a cut-off function.
 In this way all the local properties near $\Gamma$ are preserved, and one can apply analysis tools without worrying about the incompleteness.